 Until relatively recently painters throughout history have always deeply respected the colour blue as it is very hard to find natural sources of it.
 Hence the use of Lapis Lazuli which for a long time came from just one mine in Afghanistan and yet found it's way to the Italian and Northern Renaissances and the ancient Egyptians.

-This is a natural blue earth and in my opinion equally as special as Lapis.
+This is a natural blue earth and in my opinion equally as special as Lapis, although different in hue and handling.

-It is a gentle tinter but this for me is where it shines, it makes smokey blue tints with a distinct earthy depth, it has the slightest green undertones.
+It is a gentle tinter but this for me is where it shines, it makes smokey blue tints with a distinct earthy depth.
 The tints get more beautiful the higher value they are (the more white added) when muted, gentle blue greys are created.

 This paint would work very well on a landscape palette.